psaux-it/nginx-fastcgi-cache-purge-and-preload/README.md

 🚀**Purge All Nginx Cache**: Completely clear all cached data stored by Nginx.<br/>
 🚀**Preload All Nginx Cache**: Populate the Nginx cache with the most recent data for the entire website.<br/>
 🚀**Auto Preload Nginx Cache**: Automatically preload the cache after purging, ensuring fast page load times by caching content proactively.
-This feature is triggered when Auto Purge is enabled for a single POST/PAGE or when the Purge All cache action is used.<br/>
+This feature is triggered when `Auto Purge` is enabled for a single `post/page` or when the `Purge All` cache action is used.<br/>
-🚀**Auto Purge Nginx Cache**: This feature automatically purges the cached version of a POST or PAGE when its content is updated, when new COMMENTS are approved, or when comment statuses change.
-If the Auto Preload option is enabled, the cache for the POST or PAGE is reloaded after purging.
-Additionally, the entire cache is purged automatically upon updating a THEME or PLUGIN, whether manually or automatically.
-If Auto Preload is enabled, the entire cache will also be reloaded after the purge, ensuring your site serves the latest content.<br/>
+🚀**Auto Purge Nginx Cache**: Purge on `post/page` content changes, `comment` status updates or approvals, `theme/plugin` updates, or when compatible `cache plugins` trigger a purge.
+Cache is preloaded automatically if `Auto Preload` is enabled (for entire or single).<br/>
 🚀**Schedule Cache Purge & Preload via WP Cron**: Automate the purge and preload process using WordPress Cron jobs.<br/>
-🚀**Remote Nginx Cache Purge & Preload via REST API**: Remotely trigger cache purging and preloading through REST API endpoints.<br/>
+🚀**Remote Nginx Cache Purge & Preload via REST API**: Remotely trigger cache purging and preloading through `REST API` endpoints.<br/>
 🚀**Manual Nginx Cache Purge & Preload**: Allow manual purging and preloading of cache through the table view in Advanced Tab.<br/>
 🚀**On-Page Nginx Cache Purge & Preload**: Manually purge and preload Nginx cache for the currently visited page directly from the frontend.<br/>
+🚀**Custom Cache Key Support**: Define a regex pattern to parse URLs based on your custom `fastcgi_cache_key` format.<br/>
 🚀**Optimized Nginx Cache Preload**: Enhance Nginx cache preload performance with options to limit server resource usage, via exclude endpoints, exclude file extensions, wait retrievals and rate limiting.<br/>
 🚀**Monitor Plugin and Nginx Cache Status**: Monitor plugin status, cache status, cache preload status, and Nginx status from the Status tab.<br/>
 🚀**User-Friendly Interface**: Easy-to-use AJAX-powered settings, integrated into the WordPress admin bar for quick access.<br/>